baudelaine/MailboxAnalyzer/README.md

 **!!!
 WARNING !!!**

-Before being able to log to Bluemix with cf command you should be aware of **2** things:
+Before being able to log to IBM Cloud with cf command you should be aware of **2** things:
   1. the name of your **organization**, which is the same among all Regions (Germany, Sydney, United Kingdom and US South).
   2. the name of one **space** - which is assigned to one Region only - in one Region (Germany, Sydney, United Kingdom or US South) in your organization.